- Foreclosure Listings

 - Bidding begins at $100.00 and subsequent bids must be in increments of $1,000.00.
 The property will be sold to the highest bidder.

 - Twenty percent of the total bid price (bid deposit) must be paid by the purchaser as soon as the property is sold to him.
-All deposits must be tendered in the form of cash, certified check or treasurer check made out to “Sussex County Sheriff.”
+All deposits must be tendered in the form of cash (maximum amount accepted $2,500.00 as of 8/1/2016), certified check, treasurer check or money order made out to “Sussex County Sheriff.”

 - If the successful bidder fails to pay the full bid deposit, the sheriff may, at his option, immediately put up the premises for sale again and the original purchaser will be held liable for any deficiency.